Iceswolf/MCUSTM32/README.md

 # MCUSTM32
-Accendere led da registro
+Turn on led with registers
-Realizzato per stm32f4 discovery
+Project realized for stm32f4 discovery